Glasgow: Tenement House, St. Mungo Museum, Cathedral, Necropolis, Tennent’s Brewery

 Everyone knows Toronto is the center of the universe.
 It’s common knowledge.
 But Glasgow must be a nexus of space and time.

-Although, come to think of it, knowing the nature of a TARDIS, it’s possible that they were all the same TARDIS.
-It might have traveled through space and time to land in each location just before I passed there.
+Although come to think of it, knowing the nature of a TARDIS, it’s possible that they were all the same TARDIS.
+It might have travelled through space and time to land in each location just before I passed there.
 That’s probably it.

 St. Mungo Museum of Religious Life and Art